-What happens if you are arrested for a DUI and it is your second or or your third offense?
-The main differences in a second or third DUI versus a first DUI is that if you were to take a negotiated deal, also known as a plea bargain, you could be facing harsher consequences in a second or a third offense.
+What happens if you are arrested for a DUI and it is your second or third offense?
+The main difference in a second or third DUI versus a first DUI is that if you were to take a negotiated deal, also known as a plea bargain, you could be facing harsher consequences in a second or a third offense.

 The main thing to consider is potential jail time.
 If you are looking at a third offense, you could be looking at some jail time with a minimum of 120 days.
 You could also be facing higher consequences as far as a DUI program is concerned.
 Generally, for a first offense, it could be three, six, or nine months, versus a second or third offense, which could be up to 18 months of a DUI program.